Using Ollama and Continue as a GitHub Copilot Alternative

-Some hate it and others love it.
+Some hate it, while others love it.

 Anyway, back on topic...